How to Use Bitcoin? Guide to Buying, Spending and Storing Cryptocurrency

 • Trust Wallet and others

-Online Wallets
+Online wallets

 Online wallets involve registration on a specialized website providing a similar service.
 The advantage of this type of wallet is the ability to access it through a browser on any device connected to the Internet.
 A potential danger is the data leakage occurring after attacks on cloud storage services and the possibility of the user stumbling upon phishing sites and giving the attackers his personal data.

-Hardware Wallets
+Hardware wallets

-Paper Wallet
+Paper wallets

-How to Get Bitcoin?
+How to get Bitcoin?

-You can do it in several ways:
+Then you can get BTC.
+You can do this in several ways:

-• buy BTC directly from another user on the stock exchange;
+• buy BTC directly from another user on the stock exchange

-• exchange other types of currency for Bitcoin on the exchange;
+• exchange other types of currency for Bitcoin on the exchange

-• generate BTC by mining.
+• generate BTC by mining

 It is believed that the easiest and most convenient way to buy crypto is to do it directly on the exchange.
 As a rule, the main difficulty arises in choosing the exchange, not in the purchase itself.